PoCInnovation/Workshops/software/28.Gin/README.md

 # Workshop 28 - API REST in Go with Gin

-:heavy_check_mark: Learn the basics of REST API.
+✔️ Learn the basics of REST API.

-:heavy_check_mark: Discover the basic features of the [gin](https://github.com/gin-gonic/gin) framework.
+✔️ Discover the basic features of the [gin](https://github.com/gin-gonic/gin) framework.

-:heavy_check_mark: Read and write files in Go
+✔️ Read and write files in Go

-> :bulb: A quick [documentation](https://searchapparchitecture.techtarget.com/definition/RESTful-API) about REST API.
+> 💡 A quick [documentation](https://searchapparchitecture.techtarget.com/definition/RESTful-API) about REST API.

 ## Step 0: Initialization